'He could follow Mane's route to stardom'

 Destined for greatness?

-If you ask Daka's former coaches, the new Foxes frontman is destined for greatness.
+If you ask Daka's former coaches, the Foxes frontman is destined for greatness.

 Chris Kaunda is the man who discovered him and became Daka's first coach back in Zambia.